 I’m a Professor of Urban Ecology in the School of Ecosystem and Forest Sciences at The University of Melbourne.
-I lead the NESP Hub for Clean Air and Urban Landscapes (CAUL), and am an Honorary Associate of the Royal Botanic Gardens Victoria.
+I led the NESP Hub for Clean Air and Urban Landscapes (CAUL) from 2018 to 2021, and am an Honorary Associate of the Royal Botanic Gardens Victoria.

 My research interests include: